How to add protein throughout your day

 SmartPoints® has been designed to help increase nutritious food choices which are higher in protein and lower in those that contain more sugar and saturated fat.
 Foods that are higher in sugar and/or saturated fat are given a higher SmartPoints, while those that are higher in lean protein generally have a lower SmartPoints value.

 When it comes to eating protein, it’s important to consider the timing of your intake and spread consumption throughout the day.
 As a rule of thumb, if you look up the protein content of a food in the per serve column of the nutrition information panel: 5g of protein equals a source and at least 10g of protein is a good source.
 How much protein you need depends on many variables, such as your weight, age and physical activity levels.
-Government guidelines are around 0.6-1g/kg body weight per day, so that’s 39-65g of protein per day for a 65kg person.
+The current recommended dietary intake (RDI) for protein is 0.75 grams per kg of bodyweight for women and 0.84 grams per kg of bodyweight for men.
+Meaning?
+A female who weighs 65 kg needs about 49 grams of protein per day.
 However, there may be higher individual recommendations for active people and athletes, as well as for healthy ageing and weight management.

 Set yourself up for the day with these tasty, filling ideas:

 - Try a poached egg with spinach, tomatoes or mushrooms on wholegrain toast which has 5 grams of protein.

 - Dollop higher protein content, strained, Greek yoghurt on your fruit salad or cereal.
 One tablespoon of plain low-fat Greek yoghurt has 2 grams of protein.

 - Sprinkle unsalted nuts on your cereal or make your own granola.
 30g raw almonds has 6 grams of protein.

 Breakfast ideas with a good source of protein:

 Opt for a protein snack after your workout, or when the "hangries" hit hard.